minio/docs/source/reference/minio-mc/mc-ilm-rule-export.rst

    :local:
    :depth: 2

-.. mc:: mc ilm export
+.. mc:: mc ilm rule export

+.. versionchanged:: RELEASE.2022-12-24T15-21-38Z

+   ``mc ilm rule export`` replaces ``mc ilm export``.

 Syntax
 ------

-.. start-mc-ilm-export-desc
+.. start-mc-ilm-rule-export-desc

-The :mc:`mc ilm export` command exports the object lifecycle management configuration for a MinIO bucket.
+The :mc:`mc ilm rule export` command exports the object lifecycle management configuration for a MinIO bucket.

-.. end-mc-ilm-export-desc
+.. end-mc-ilm-rule-export-desc

-The :mc:`mc ilm export` command outputs to ``STDOUT`` by default.
-You can output the contents to a ``.json`` file for archival or ingestion using :mc:`mc ilm import`.
+The :mc:`mc ilm rule export` command outputs to ``STDOUT`` by default.
+You can output the contents to a ``.json`` file for archival or ingestion using :mc:`mc ilm rule import`.

 .. tab-set::